 So why vegan?
-Because meat, eggs, and dairy products have quite the ginormous carbon footprint and waste an insane amount of water.
+Because meat, eggs, and dairy products have a ginormous carbon footprint and waste an insane amount of water.
+The livestock industry is one of the biggest contributors to climate change.
 To produce one steak 4,500 liters (1,188 gallons) of water is needed!

 If you’re hosting and not very experienced in cooking vegan, suggest a potluck Christmas feast.
 This saves you the immense amount of work and adds variety.
 However, keep in mind that most family members might not buy their groceries as consciously as you do.
 But then again, stay sane!

 9 Use sustainable candles or just go for LEDs

 Personally, I have never been a candle person.
 My parents did light candles, but I have never quite liked the smell.
 And because I was quite the wild child I hated that I had to be careful with candles around.

 Now, years later, I still don’t have even a single candle at home.
 We have a flashlight you can power manually for emergencies though.
 Not very romantic, but then again, romance and flirting have never been my strong suit.

 Hence, I’m not too well-informed with regards to sustainable options.
 I do know that most candles are made from petroleon, and it should be obvious that using those candles is not exactly what you could call a sustainable practice.

 - Candles made from soy wax: Like a lot of soy products, these seem to be debated, but they do burn up to 50% slower and seem to be the most eco-friendly option so far.